sm1l3ycorp/form-field-visual-validators/README.md

-# Form Field Visual Validation Library
+# Form Field Visual Validators

 Form field validation library for React which leverages state hooks to render an icon based on validation logic.
 Easily customizable and applicable to inputs, selects, etc.